 Because they have to.

-And God is faithful to lead them through the rocky, uneven, uncharted, sometimes dark and deep paths of living as a third culture kid.
+This life demands trust in the God who is faithful to lead them through the rocky, uneven, uncharted, sometimes dark and deep paths of living as a third culture kid.

 They have to think quick.
 Adjust well.
 Learn to gain their own footing.

-And as a parent, watching them figure it out without me… going in where I can’t go.
-Learning things I can’t help them learn.
+As a parent, watching them figure it out without me, go where I can’t go, learn things I can’t help them learn.

 Watching them adventure and struggle and forge… all on their own.